1. About us

 We inform SGI in Japan of national appointments, members visiting the centres or attending training courses.
 We will only share information when necessary.
 Information is transferred to data processors securely, and we retain full responsibility for your personal data as the data controller.

 An agreement between Soka Gakkai in Japan and SGI-UK is under process.
-As an interim measure until this agreement is in place, SGI-UK will ensure that before data is transferred to Japan, members’ consent for the transfer will be obtained.
+As an interim measure until this agreement is in place, SGI-UK will ensure that before data is transferred to Japan, the relevant members’ consent for the transfer will be obtained.
 In addition, SGI will confirm to SGI-UK and record the purpose of the use of the personal data on the basis of the subject’s consent.
 We will inform the data subject about the ultimate data recipient (SGI) and the purpose of the data transfer so that the individual can make an informed decision as to whether or not to consent.

-We may share your personal data where required to do so for prevention of crime or for taxation purposes (for example, with the police, HMRC) or where otherwise required to do so by other regulators or by law (e.g. the Charity Commission, Companies House).
+We may share your personal data where required to do so for the prevention of crime or for taxation purposes (for example, with the police, HMRC) or where otherwise required to do so by other regulators or by law (e.g. the Charity Commission, Companies House).

 6.1.
 Legitimate interest